 The report of the Jury regarding the evaluation and selection of architecture teams during the first phase of the international competition organised by the Barcelona Institute for Sciences and Technology (BIST) is considered part of the Jury’s internal deliberation process.
 As such, and according to the conditions that regulate the competition, the report will not be made public.

 The BIST fully trusts the decision criteria used by the Jury, made up of independent professionals, to select the teams invited to participate in the second phase of the competition.
-This selection has been accepted by the BIST and announced today, October 20, 2020.
+This selection was accepted by the BIST and announced on October 20, 2020.